 Unlike government buildings and facilities, many military bases opt for a more rugged yet simple-to-operate access control option.
 These bases tend to choose waist high turnstiles to get the job done.
 On base, service members must be accounted for while people traffic into and out of the facility needs to be monitored and controlled, making waist high turnstile the perfect option.
 The units can operate autonomously with card readers or other credential checkers.

-Hayward Turnstiles is honored to have worked with the United States Government in the effort to better secure our government and military facilities.
+Hayward Turnstiles is honored to have worked with the United States Government in the effort to better secure our government and military facilities with security turnstiles.
 We are proud to have helped: